The Wyrley and Essington Canal

 Burntwood Road Bridge (under Whitehorse Road)

-Taken looking North.
+Taken looking back North.

 NO access from Wharf Lane.
 Foot access to Whitehorse Road via the top right of this picture.